What does “Licensed and Insured” mean for a land clearing company?

 Blades on a bushhog cost $40 each and there are only three of them.
 Teeth on a forestry mulcher cost $90 each and there are thirty teeth!
 That is the second reason you see many Bushhog operators but few Forestry Mulchers.
 The replacement teeth alone over the course of a year of operation will cost more than the the purchase price of any bushhog attachment.

 A Bushhog primarily is used for tall grass and small bushes.
-You see farm tractors on side of the road cutting grass… they are pulling a bushhog.
-Bushhogs can also be pushed, such as my bushhog picture shown below.
+When you see farm tractors on side of the road cutting grass, they are pulling a bushhog.
+Bushhogs can also be pushed, such as our bushhog picture shown below.
 However, a bushhog cannot mulch, nor can they handle palmettos or larger brush and trees!
 Bushhogs are three bladed mowers, similar to a lawn mower so they are limited in performance and quality of results.
 They can cut down small 1-2 inch diameter trees but you will have large pieces everywhere vs mulch.
-Bushhog manufacturers claim to be able to cut through up to 12 inch trees… this is false.
-My Diamond bushhog was limited to around five inch diameter trees (cutting, not mulching) and the results are horrible, even though Diamond claims to be able to cut down a 12 inch tree.
-The Diamond bushhog is one of the largest bushhogs and cost over $10,000… so compare that with people using $4,000 bushhogs and you can expect even poorer results.

-A Forestry mulcher is used to mulch bushes, small trees, palmetto plants, general overgrowth, etc. Forestry mulchers are great at mulching up to six inch diameter tress.
+A Forestry mulcher is used to mulch bushes, small trees, palmetto plants, general overgrowth, etc. Forestry mulchers are great at mulching up to six inch diameter trees.
 They can go higher, but the reality is that is more marketing by the manufacturer than actual function.
-To mulch larger trees would simply be a waste of your money vs cutting them down with a chain saw and having them hauled away.
+Mulching larger trees would simply be a waste of your money.
+Cutting them down with a chain saw and having them hauled away may be cheaper.
 It is a simple matter of Scale of Economics… larger trees wear out the teeth of the mulcher much faster, which then requires replacement teeth, which means more cost to the customer to offset operating costs!
 Stay six inches or below with a mulcher, use a chainsaw above six inches.
-While a bushhog cannot handle palmettos, a forestry mulcher slices through palmettos without a problem.
-Typical Florida overgrowth is no match for a Forestry Mulcher and the pictures in my Before/After galleries are all from Forestry mulching.
-Pepper trees, palmettos, medium size trees, etc are all Forestry mulcher only type of growth.

 A Forestry Mulcher also can only be operated by a large machine with high flow hydraulics.
 Smaller machines simply do not have the power to lift the attachment or run it at proper speeds.